I really like Jeff Bezos’ “Regret Minimisation” Framework. It’s basically this: pick the path that will least likely lead to regret down the line.

-It’s how he chose to start his business.
+It’s how he chose to start Amazon.
 It’s how I chose to not join the Air Force, and go travelling instead.
-It’s how I decided to quit my job and become a blogger, too.
+It’s how I decided to quit my job and become a travel writer, too.

 Are you obsessed with motorcycles?